alexlemaire/git-assist/README.md

 - easy push (git add/commit/push all in one via interactive CLI)
 - automatically pull for repositories (on machine startup/schedule/etc).
 Offers configuration options

+_Notes:_
-_Note:_ this is an expansion upon a private work made to automate git pull at machine startup for every repositories.
+- this is an expansion upon a private work made to automate git pull at machine startup for every repositories
+- tested on Linux.
+Cannot guarantee this will work with other OS